rsmp-nordic/rsmp_core/rst/rsmp.rst

 JSon code 9: Response of a resume message

-Allowed content in alarm suspend message is the same as for alarm messages (See alarmmessages-issue_) with the exception for alarm status (See alarm-status_) and (See alarm-returnvalues_).
+Allowed content in alarm suspend message is the same as for alarm messages (See structure-for-an-alarm-message_) with the exception for alarm status (See alarm-status_) and (See return-values_).

 Message exchange between site and supervision system
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-Message acknowledgement (see section message-ack_) is implicit in the following figures.
+Message acknowledgement (see section message-acknowledgement_) is implicit in the following figures.

 **An alarm is active/inactive**